Robert Butler (artist)

-Robert Butler (September 25, 1943 – March 19, 2014) was a Postwar & Contemporary Artist best known for his portrayals of the woods and backwaters around Florida's Everglades.
-He was a member of the well-known African-American artist's group, The Highwaymen.
+Robert Butler (September 25, 1943 – March 19, 2014) was a postwar and contemporary artist best known for his portrayals of the woods and backwaters around Florida's Everglades.
+He was a member of the well-known African-American artists group, The Highwaymen.

 Early life

 Butler was born in the small timber and farming community of Baxley, Georgia, on September 25, 1943.
-Raised by his mother, Annie Talifer Butler, who always took time to instill the principles of faith and compassion in her family, Butler considers his upbringing as "classically American."
+He was raised by his mother, Annie Talifer Butler, who worked as a farm hand, maid, and waitress.

 In 1947, Butler moved to Okeechobee, Florida, where he later became intimately familiar with the woods and waters of the Florida Everglades, and especially Lake Okeechobee, that feature prominently in his paintings.
 Robert Butler's goal in his paintings was to preserve the nature around him which was easily accessible due to his location.
 The inspiration for the content of his paintings was drawn from those various landscapes.